mubeeniqbal/guides/install-remix-os-on-vmware.md

 1. Select `[ New ]` (to create a new partition) using the left and right arrow keys and then press enter.
 2. It will ask for first sector.
 This is for partition alignment purposes which is important for disk performance.
 The default is already set to 2048.
 Just press enter to accept the default.
+    - We want to leave 1 MiB at the start of the disk for proper partition alignment.
+Each sector on the disk is typically 512 bytes in size.
+1 MiB = 1024 * 1024 = 1048576 bytes.
+1048576 / 512 = 2048 sectors.
+That is why the default of 2048 sectors is what we want.
     - Read more on partition alignment here: https://www.thomas-krenn.com/en/wiki/Partition_Alignment
 3. Enter size for first partition: **1024M**
 4. Enter hexcode for EFI system partition: **ef00**